 • Become part of a highly skilled, diverse team of students committed to providing accurate, nonjudgmental college-health information to the Cal Maritime campus community

 • Develop teaching, communication, presentation, and group facilitation skills

-• Become a recognized member of the Student Health Services volunteer staff
+• Become a recognized member of the Student Health Center volunteer staff

 • Have an opportunity to contribute significantly to the growth of the Peer Health Education program

 Any Questions or need more info please contact:

 Peer Health Education Program, Student Health Center